Lynne Anderson previewed the throwing events with GopherSports.com.

 The throwing events have long been a stronghold of the Minnesota women's track & field team.
 The throwers have maintained and built upon a tradition of success, unsurpassed by any other discipline of the Golden Gopher team.
 The constant to the Gophers' success is veteran throws coach Lynne Anderson.
-Anderson embarks on her 32nd season at Minnesota.
+Anderson is in her 33rd season at Minnesota.

 The Golden Gopher throwers continue their tradition of success season after season.
 A dozen (12) throwers have garnered national acclaim under Anderson a total of 22 times.
 The history books include a long list of Minnesota throwers who have won Big Ten Conference crowns.